Bimoan09/Catalog/Catalog/README.md

-Simple Catalog and algoritma
+Simple Catalog

 requirment

 * laravel 5.4
+* CkEditor rich Text Editor

-**NOTE => "you must connect to internet to use this catalog, because i am using CKeditor Rich text editor package is must connect to internet**
+**NOTE => "you must connect to internet to use this catalog, for good experience**

 instalation